Arlequin (software)

 Arlequin is a free population genetics software distributed as an integrated GUI data analysis software.
 It performs several types of tests and calculations, including Fixation index (Fst, also known as the "F-statistics"), computing genetic distance, Hardy–Weinberg equilibrium, linkage disequilibrium, analysis of molecular variance, mismatch distribution, and pairwise difference tests.
+The software is designed to be able to handle different kinds of molecular, non-molecular, and/or frequency type data.

+About

+The Arlequin is a software package that integrates basic and advanced levels/methods for population genetics and data analysis.

-The newest version is 3.5.2.2 and is available only on Microsoft Windows as zip archive and installation executables.
+Version 3.5.2.2 is available only on Microsoft Windows as zip archive and installation executables.

 Mac OS X and Linux have only older 3.5.2 version but restricted on 64-bit environments and have only command-line interface as the "arlecore" program, "arlsumstat" program, as well as the example files.

+In 2019, the new R functions were integrated into the Arlequin software.
+The new R functions are able to integrate the software into zip files for Windows, Mac and Linux versions.